Raynham, Massachusetts: Education

 Raynham belongs to the Bridgewater-Raynham Regional School District.
 There are three schools in Raynham: L.B.
 Merrill Elementary School, housing Pre-Kindergarten through first grade, LaLiberte Elementary School, housing second through fourth grades, and Raynham Middle School, housing fifth through eighth grades.
 Bridgewater-Raynham Regional High School, located in Bridgewater, houses ninth through twelfth grades.
 The high school athletics teams are nicknamed the Trojans, and the primary colors are red and white, with blue trim.
 The BR School Committee consists of eight members.
-High school students may also attend Bristol-Plymouth Regional Technical School, located in Taunton, or Bristol County Agricultural High School in Dighton.
-Students may also select to attend private and parochial schools in the neighboring towns.
+High school students may also attend West Bridgewater Middle-Senior High School, located in West Bridgewater, Bristol-Plymouth Regional Technical School, located in Taunton, or Bristol County Agricultural High School, located in Dighton.
+Students may also select to attend private and parochial schools in the neighboring towns, such as Bishop Feehan High School in Attleboro, or Cardinal-Spellman High School in Brockton.

 In recent years, discussions have taken place regarding the possibility of the withdrawal of Raynham's three pre-kindergarten-eighth grade schools from the Bridgewater-Raynham Regional School District.
 The town cites an unfair funding formula, as well as Bridgewater's inability to fully fund the district, as its reasons for the proposal.
 However, on November 17, 2010, the proposal was unanimously defeated by voters at a special town meeting, thereby maintaining the current regional system.